For disability information, call free

 Anything else?
 Other ways to contact us.

-Video describing Craig y Parc special school for disabled childrenView a transcript of this film
+Video describing Craig y Parc special school for disabled childrenView a transcript of Jamie's story

 How Craig y Parc inspired 17 year old Jamie to follow his dreams of becoming an actor